-The results of theoretical investigations predict a riverbed degredation in the Salzach in the area of the railway bridge.
+The results of theoretical investigations predict a riverbed degradation in the Salzach in the area of the railway bridge.
 So the existing rockfill was to be replaced by a massive vertical drop structure in the riverbed, which is located 50 m downstream of the railway bridge.
 The structure leads to a reduction of the bed load transport and therefore protects the riverbed in the surroundings of the bridge piers from further scouring.
 The institute carried out physical model experiments for a straight (rectilinear) and a curved vertical drop structure.

 In the physical model the curved structure proved to be the better option and was implemented in the river.
 The advantage of the curved structure is that the scour forms in the middle of the river, which results in lower costs for bank protection and improves the stability of the entire structure at the same time.